Telecominfraproject/wlan-cloud-ucentral-deploy/docker-compose/README.md

 #### Required password changing on the first startup
 One important action that must be done before using the deployment is changing password for the default user in owsec as described in [owsec docs](https://github.com/Telecominfraproject/wlan-cloud-ucentralsec/tree/main#changing-default-password).
 Please use these docs to find the actions that must be done **after** the deployment in order to start using your deployment.
 ### Ports
 Every OpenWifi service is exposed via a separate port either directly on the host or through Traefik.
 For an overview of the exposed ports have a look into the deployment specific Docker Compose file.
-If you use your own certificates or make use of the [Letsencrypt LB deployment](#lb-deployment-with-letsencrypt-certificates), you can also configure different hostnames for the microservices.
+If you use your own certificates, you can also configure different hostnames for the microservices.
-Please note that the OWProv-UI is exposed on port `8080(HTTP)/8443(HTTPS)` by default except for the Letsencrypt LB deployment, where the service listens on the default `80/443` HTTP(S) ports.
+Please note that the OWProv-UI is exposed on port `8080(HTTP)/8443(HTTPS)` by default.
 ### owsec templates and wwwassets
 On the startup of owsec directories for wwwassets and mailer templates are created from the base files included in Docker image.
 After the initial startup you may edit those files as you wish in the [owsec-data/persist](./owsec-data/persist) directory.
 ## Non-LB deployment with self-signed certificates